semji/mockservr/docs/http_mocking.rst

       }

 .. note::
-    Mockservr take advantage of the `VelocityJS`VeloctiyJS_ javascript library, which does not implement all Velocity features.
+    Mockservr take advantage of the `VelocityJS`VelocityJS_ javascript library, which does not implement all Velocity features.
     Check out their Github page for more information.

 .. _VelocityJS: https://github.com/shepherdwind/velocity.js

 .. note::
-    More information about Apache Velocity template files can be foud on `Apache Velocity Documention`__.
+    More information about Apache Velocity template files can be found on `Apache Velocity Documentation`__.

 .. _ApacheVelocityDoc: http://velocity.apache.org/engine/2.0/user-guide.html